 Miguel Alcalde Group

-After his return to ICP-Madrid, he was appointed as Staff Scientist of the CSIC and promoted to CSIC Researcher in 2014.
+After his return to ICP-Madrid, he was appointed as Staff Scientist of the CSIC, promoted to CSIC Researcher in 2014 and to full CSIC Professor in 2019.
 Dr. Alcalde has participated in several consecutive European Projects and research contracts with industries.
-Dr. Alcalde is co-author of several patents and over 90-SCI papers.
+Dr. Alcalde is co-author of several patents and over 100-SCI papers.

 The central aim of Dr Alcalde’s laboratory is to develop more robust enzymes with versatile applications by directed molecular evolution.
 In particular, our current research focuses on the engineering of ligninolytic oxidoreductases (high redox potential laccases, peroxidases, peroxygenases, hydrogen peroxide suppling enzymes) for medical, environmental and energetic applications.
 Our research goals include developing new strategies to generate diversity in Saccharomyces cerevisiae, as well as tailoring high-throughput screening methods to assay mutant libraries generated by a combination of directed evolution and rational approaches.